wbabachan/cdi/README.md

 * Decorator
 * Stereotype

-`cdi` project contains the cdi class that is packed in jar file and used by `cdi-client` project.
+`cdi` project contains cdi classes that will be packed in jar file and used by `cdi-client` project.

-Build both project by running`./gradlew clean build` on both project and deploy the created war file in `cdi-client` and click on each Link in `index.html` page.
-The Links represent each CDI Themes.
+Build both projects by running`./gradlew clean build` on both of them and deploy the created war file in `cdi-client` project and click on each Link in `index.html` page.
+The Links on that page represent the CDI Themes.

 Enjoy it !